rocky-linux/documentation/docs/guides/web/php.md

 In order for nginx to process `.php` files, the following directives must be added to the site configuration file:

-If php-fpm is listening on port 9000:
+If PHP-FPM is listening on port 9000:

 ```
 location ~ \.php$ {